epixinvites/wayventure/README.md

 - [@HexDecimal](https://github.com/HexDecimal) for helping me so much throughout the development of this project and his [libtcod](https://github.com/libtcod/libtcod) lib!
 - [@DexterHuang](https://github.com/DexterHuang) for inspiring me with his [CyberCodeOnline](https://github.com/DexterHuang/CyberCodeOnline)!
 ## Donations
-If you would like to support this project, you may donate (Bitcoins only) to this address `bc1qs92p3ugxg7aecc49uz4zezm73lj82edmdx4vnt8k8q55ytk4y0tsswxzwx`.
-Anything is appreciated :)
+If you would like to support this project, you could sponsor a webpage for this project :)